J0J0HA/langmng/README.md

 ### More

 You can find more functions in the source code.
 I have just not documented them yet.

+## The query parameter ``lang``

+If a link is accessed with the query parameter ``lang``, the language will be set to the specified language.
+For example, if you access the link ``example.html?lang=de``, the language will be set to ``de``.
+If the specified language is not availible, the language will be set to the last language that was selected, otherwise the ``defaultLanguage``.
+Also, if the specified language is not availible, the query parameter will be removed from the URL.

+If the parameter is present in the link, changes to the language will not be reflected in the URL.

 ## Customization